Data Model Guidelines and Best Practice

 In this article

 Of course, you should always try to get a proper Star Schema data model.
-Look at this article to learn more about the Star Schema.
+Learn more about the Star Schema.

 1. Hide foreign key